 I practically grew up in our local branch of the public library in Memphis.
 I think my mom figured out it doubled as free child care, & I could spend hours going through the stacks without ever noticing time pass.
 So when I heard the Lisbon city government spent 2.5 million € to fix up this public library, I couldn’t wait to check it out.

 The library’s name gives away part of its history.
 Built in the 17th century in what used to be the countryside surrounding the city, this palace was intended to be a getaway home for the Távora family.
 However, they lost all their property (& their lives) when the Marquês de Pombal accused them of an assassination attempt on King José I in 1758.
 Acquired by the fifth Count of Galveias about 50 years later, the property went through a variety of owners & uses until purchased by the city government in 1928.
+A few years went by with the space used as a city museum & warehouse to save bits of Lisbon in danger of disappearing.

 Climbing the grand staircase at the entrance leads to a remarkable room filled with light, a ceiling fresco with the city coat-of-arms & tiles from 1931.
 Not only a great place to read, but it might make you feel a little like royalty: